mattbimpson/kubernetes/creating-a-deployment.md

 ### 2) Save your image as a compressed file ready to import into Microk8s

+At this point, verify microk8s is running via "microk8s start".
+Linux (Debian) - you may need to add a firewall rule (or disable it temporarily via "sudo ufw disable").

 You can import docker images into Microk8s as .tar files.
 - Use "docker save hello-api > hello-api.tar" to create the compressed file.
 - Use "Microk8s ctr image import hello-api.tar" to import it.